 Intel’s in-house manufacturers just could not compete with more experienced manufacturers like TSMC which caused intel to lose its lead in the CPU market.

 In the world of CPU architecture, the size of the transistor dictates how powerful and efficient a CPU will be.
 For example, a 7 nm processor will be 20% faster than a 14 nm processor.
 The reason behind this is, that the smaller the transistor, the more of it can be cramped into a CPU which in turn will help the CPU to produce less heat and more power.

 In 2014, intel released the new core i5 processor with a 14 nm process.
 At that time, AMD was way behind in intel because of using a 28 nm process.
 But after that, all started going down for Intel.

 Intel promised to switch to 7 nm process CPUs within 2017.
 But, due to aggressively pursuing 10 nm technology, they ran into some technical difficulties and delayed the switch.

-Intel still had their lead on gaming performance though.
+Intel still had its lead on gaming performance though.
 But the gaming lead of Intel was also overtaken by AMD with the release of their 7 nm-based 3rd generation Ryzen CPUs in 2019.